 Site 3: Mapleview Drive East (Bayview Drive DOLRA)

 This operational project will address ongoing erosion within a tributary of Lover’s Creek which threatens an existing retaining wall supporting the roadway and underground infrastructure within the Mapleview Drive East corridor.
-This watercourse restoration work will locally realign the creek channel and stabilize the banks to ensure the long-term safety and reliability of Mapleview Drive East.
-Temporary trail closures are necessary to complete this critical work, and the City greatly appreciates the patience and understanding of park users during this time.
+This watercourse restoration work near the Bayview Drive Dog Off-Leash Recreation Area (DOLRA) will locally realign the creek channel and stabilize the banks to ensure the long-term safety and reliability of Mapleview Drive East.
+Temporary trail closures are necessary to complete this critical work, and the City greatly appreciates the patience and understanding of DOLRA users during this time.